Passports

 Detailed information about your N.U.in location’s visa process will be provided in the spring preceding your fall program entry.
 If applicable, Northeastern or the host partner institution will provide the documentation needed.
 Please note that such information is intended as informational guidance only and does not constitute legal advice.
 Global Experience Office staff cannot advise students or families concerning visa requirements and/or application processes.

-Save the Date: N.U.in Czech Republic Visa Webinar |
+Save the Date: N.U.in Czech Republic Visa Webinar

-Join us on Monday, May 5th, 2025, at 11:00 AM EST for the N.U.in Czech Republic Visa Webinar.
+Join us on Wednesday, May 6 at 12:00 pm ET for the N.U.in Czech Republic Visa Overview Webinar.
 During this session, we’ll walk through the visa process for N.U.in Czech Republic students, highlight the key steps you’ll need to complete, and answer questions you may have about obtaining your visa.
-Attendance is strongly encouraged, and the webinar will be recorded for those who are unable to join live.
-Registration will open in early May—stay tuned for details.
-For now, please save the date! |
+Attendance is strongly encouraged, and the webinar will be recorded for those that are unable to join live.
+Registration will open in early May – stay tuned for details.
+For now, please save the date.

 Please read and ensure that you understand the following points regarding the visa process of your N.U.in location:

-Since the N.U.in Czech Republic Program is over 90 days, all students who do not hold a European Union/European Economic Area (EU/EEA) passport will need to apply for a Czech Republic Study Visa before departing for the Czech Republic.
+Since the N.U.in Czech Republic program is over 90 days, all students who do not hold a European Union/European Economic Area (EU/EEA) passport will need to apply for a Czech Republic Study Visa before departing for the Czech Republic.
 This includes U.S. citizens.

 Applying for a Czech study visa requires time, effort, and multiple steps.
 While we will provide you guidance on the process, it is ultimately your responsibility to secure your visa in a timely manner.
 Processing times can vary from several weeks to months, depending on the consular authority and your specific situation.
 Please note that you may need to submit your passport for visa processing, which could impact any summer travel plans requiring your passport.
 Students can expect the visa process to take at least two months, and they will be without their passport during that time.
 Students in N.U.in Czech Republic are encouraged to carefully consider extended summer travel within the Schengen Area, as it may affect their ability to obtain a visa before the start of their N.U.in program.
 Please be aware that you will also be responsible for any fees associated with the application, including consular fees, travel expenses, and additional documentation (e.g., background checks or medical certificates).
 Please stay proactive and check your Northeastern email regularly for updates.
 It is imperative not to wait until the last minute to begin the visa application process.